 Our Building Performance & Post-Occupancy Evaluation programmes began over ten years ago with our One Brighton development in 2006.
 This was the first development in the UK to be built under the principles of One Planet Living.
-Read more about what we learned from One Brighton in Our Documents.

 This was followed by three research projects funded by Innovate UK between 2010 and 2014:

 As part of developing and launching our new range of house designs and elements of off-site manufacturing, we have begun a new Building Performance Evaluation at the three prototypes we have built at Arborfield Garden Village, Berkshire.
 This will be followed by a customer occupancy evaluation when the homes are purchased.